Timesheets, Notes, Reports, and Invoices

 The strongest setup is usually timesheet plus invoice

-Even if the timesheet is detailed, the invoice itself should still stand on its own.
+Even if your timesheet is detailed, the invoice should still stand on its own.
 A useful hourly invoice usually includes:

 - Your name or business name